-Nasim Forghania, Matia Sadat Borhania*, Zhoheir Heshmatipourb, Mahmoud Salehia* Mohadeseh Piric
+Nasim Forghania, Matia Sadat Borhania,*, Zhoheir Heshmatipourb, Mahmoud Salehia,* Mohadeseh Piric

 Abstract

 The quorum sensing (QS) system is a key communication mechanism in microorganisms, playing a role in regulating processes such as biofilm formation.
 Bacteria communicate via autoinducer molecules, and when the concentration of these molecules reaches a specific threshold, certain genes are activated, causing physiological changes in the microbial community.
 One of the most important autoinducers is N-acyl homoserine lactone (AHL), which is degraded by lactonase and acylase enzymes, disrupting QS and pathogenicity.
 Bacillus species are among those that produce AHL-lactonase, which breaks down these molecules.
 This study aims to investigate the diversity of the gene encoding AHL-lactonase in Bacillus and its impact on the enzyme's structure, physicochemical properties, and interactions with QS ligands.
 In this research, 130 Bacillus isolates were collected from soil in various regions of Iran.
 Among the nine isolates containing the gene, isolate ELMX2B was selected for further studies.
 The genes were amplified via PCR and sequenced, the enzyme's 3D structure was predicted using Swiss-Model, and molecular docking studies were conducted.
 The results indicated a high similarity in sequences and genetic relatedness of these enzymes to GenBank data, and the ELMX2B lactonase showed the highest binding affinity to C12-HSL (ΔG = -6.7 kcal/mol) compared to the reference lactonase.
 Additionally, it was found that variations in the ligand's carbon chain length did not affect the enzyme's binding affinity.
 Physicochemical studies demonstrated that the stability of the target lactonase is higher than that of the reference enzyme.